vivaria/edisonrul.ing/README.md

 ## FAKE TRAP

-*   "The face-down Trap Cards protected by ""Fake Trap"" must be revealed when resolving the effect that would destroy them, to confirm that they are Trap Cards.
+*   "The face-down Trap Cards protected by "Fake Trap" must be revealed when resolving the effect that would destroy them, to confirm that they are Trap Cards.
-*   If your opponent activates ""Heavy Storm"" and your chain ""Fake Trap"", your Trap Cards are protected but your Spell Cards are still destroyed."
+*   If your opponent activates "Heavy Storm" and your chain "Fake Trap", your Trap Cards are protected but your Spell Cards are still destroyed."

 ## FALCHIONβ